 Ryokan are rarely seen in the inner city of Tokyo.
 If you want to stay at a ryokan, the closest ones to Tokyo are generally at hot spring resorts in areas such as Hakone or Izu.

-Ryokan come in a variety of different forms, but they all tend to follow a similar kind of style: they offer authentic Japanese-style architecture, a Japanese garden, fantastic cuisine, and often have guest rooms with tatami mats.
-Depending on location, they may also offer tranquil views of mountains, forest or ocean.
-Ryokan are where Japanese tend to go in order to escape the stress of urban life and recharge their spirits.
+Ryokan come in a variety of different forms.
+Still, they all tend to follow a similar kind of style: they offer authentic Japanese-style architecture, a Japanese garden, fantastic cuisine, and often have guest rooms with tatami mats.
+Depending on location, they may also provide tranquil views of mountains, forest, or ocean.
+Ryokan are where the Japanese tend to go to escape the stress of urban life and recharge their spirits.

 One of the features of a ryokan are female staff called ‘nakai-san,’ who are attendants who take care of guests.
 They will be in charge of all the services for guests and their rooms until checkout.

 Ryokan are a great way to experience the concept of ‘omotenashi,’ the famous Japanese way of hospitality.
 As a foreigner, you may find it somehow incredible just how naturally and unobtrusively nakai-san will anticipate guests' behavior.

 A few examples: when you check in, staff will probably ask when you wish to take your meals, so they can ensure things are cooked and served to you at the ideal timing.
 When entering your room, you will likely see a low table and perhaps a pot of tea and snacks waiting for you.
 You might then go down to the dining hall for dinner.
 And when you return, the staff will likely have prepared your room for bedtime, laying out the futons out for you and even perhaps closing the curtains.

 As opposed to their Western counterparts, ryokan are almost like a small apartment and tend to be more spacious.